Learn how to create these easy no-sew light and airy sheet curtains on pipe rods as a fabulously beautiful window treatment… in minutes!

 I picked up these Home Trend drapery clip rings from Walmart at about $12 each for 1 pack with 7 rings.
 A galvanized-look was chosen to match up to the pipe curtain rods, but close enough imo.

 These are rings with tiny clothespins that will grab onto the sheets.
 I wanted to try this route so I could easily unclip the sheets for washing anytime desired.

 Adjusting sheet curtain length without sewing

 4. Decide how long you wish the curtains to hang.
 The good news is, the bottom hem is already sewn!
 Now you just need to adjust the length.

 If too long, roll the edges if you don’t wish your sheets before attaching onto the clip rings if you don’t want them to puddle on the floor.

 The queen white flat sheets were actually long enough to puddle onto the floor which is a lovely look!

 However the photo studio floor leaks sometimes, so I decided to shorten the curtains this round so the fabric cleared the floor.

-To slightly shorten the sheets, the edge was folded over about 3 times before the sheets were attached to the ring clips.
+To slightly shorten the sheets, the the top of the sheet edge was folded over about 3 times before the sheets were attached to the ring clips.
 It worked great!
 And didn’t require any sewing.